andrewcbancroft/andrewcbancroft-blog/content/blog/musings/dissecting-10-read-10-said-my-new-swift-ios-app.md

 #### Data Soure

-The verse list&#8217;s data source is an `NSFetchedResultsController`.
+The verse list's data source is an `NSFetchedResultsController`.
 This, of course, implies that my underlying data framework for the app is Core Data.
-Here are some of the articles I&#8217;ve written on these subjects:
+Here are some of the articles I've written on these subjects:

 <a name="core-data" class="jump-target"></a>